Jurkis/JOSM_updater/README.md

 2. Find a file named RunMe.cmd.
 3. Double click on it to initiate wget to download the josm-latest.jar file from https://josm.openstreetmap.de.
 The file is downloaded to the parent folder where files of downloader are placed.

-For example, I have a PortalbeApps folder with  JOSM_update folder in it - PortalbeApps/JOSM_update/.
+For example, I have a PortalbeApps folder with  JOSM_updater folder in it - PortalbeApps/JOSM_updater/.
 So, josm-latest.jar is downloaded to a PortalbeApps folder.

 If you want another place josm-latest.jar to be uploaded, just change "..\josm-latest.jar" part in RunMe.cmd (can be opened with Notepad).